spudde123/zig-sc2-template/README.md

 ## Status

-Still lacking important features and possibly buggy.
+Still lacking important features and being actively worked on so things may change.
 Testing it out is fine, but probably better to wait a while before starting a real bot.